1 Corinthians 14:34 – ‘Women should be silent in the churches’

 Various approaches to interpreting this (notorious?!) passage have been proposed:-

-A few scholars think that Paul is self-contradictory.
+1. A few scholars think that Paul is self-contradictory.
 Having acknowledged that women may prophesy (1 Cor 11:2-16) he now reveals his true colours by denying them any opportunity to speak at all.
-This is a rather desperate interpretation.
-Better ones are readily available.
+This interpretation has the merit of pinpointing the nub of the problem: that Paul in one place appears to put a blanket prohibition on women speaking in public, whereas in another place he assumes that they will indeed speak.
+But to conclude that the apostle is, winthin the space of a few chapters, contradicting himself, is rather desperate.
+Better explanations are available.

-William Barclay thinks that Paul’s teaching at this point is sub-Christian; that he was unable fully to shake off the restrictions of his time and culture:
+2. Some think that Paul’s teaching at this point is sub-Christian; that he was unable fully to shake off the restrictions of his time and culture.
+William Barclay writes:

 ‘No man ever rose completely above the background of the age in which he lived and the society in which he grew up; and Paul, in his conception of the place of women within the Church, was unable to rise above the ideas which he had known all his life.’